11 Best Wireless Hacking Hardware Tools

 Please note that the Alfa AWUS036ACH is not a plug-and-play adapter.
 You may need to manually install the Realtek drivers.
 In some operating systems, like Kali Linux, it’s pretty straightforward and you’ll also find plenty of tutorials for the same on Youtube.

-If you are planning to use this adapter on any other Linux system than Kali Linux, I recommended you check if the adapters have drivers available for your particular OS before purchasing.
+If you are planning to use this adapter on any other Linux system than Kali Linux, I recommend you check if the adapters have drivers available for your particular OS before purchasing.

 11. Raspberry Pi